-What is covered
+What is covered by Earthquake Insurance?

 Earthquake insurance usually features two high deductibles: Rather than a dollar amount, it's a percentage of the cost of rebuilding the home and a separate deductible for the home's contents.
-Deductibles of 10-15 percent are common.
-For example, with a 15 percent deductible, the owner of a $200,000 home could expect to pay up to $30,000 in deductibles for damage to the dwelling before receiving any benefit from their earthquake insurance policy.
+Deductibles of 10-20 percent are common.
+For example, with a 20 percent deductible, the owner of a $200,000 home could expect to pay up to $40,000 in deductibles for damage to the dwelling before receiving any benefit from their earthquake insurance policy.

 How is Earthquake Insurance premium determined?

 The material used to build the home can also determine premiums or whether your home is even insurable.
 For instance, premiums may be lower for wood-frame homes, which withstand tremors better than homes made of masonry such as brick and stone.
 Single-story homes may also have lower premiums as they tend to sustain less damage from an earthquake.
 Age of the home can also affect premiums.
 Some insurers will not offer earthquake insurance for masonry homes.